shaloo/docs.arcana/docs/setup/index.md

 ---
 alias: index-config-social-providers
-title: 'Social Login Setup'
+title: 'Auth Options'
 description: 'List of social login providers that are supported by Arcana Auth for onboarding Web3 app users in apps integrated with the Arcana SDK.'
 arcana:
   root_rel_path: ../..
 ---

-# Social Login Setup
+# Auth Options

 ## Social Providers